ibm-messaging/mq-mqi-nodejs/README.md

 For example

 `export DYLD_LIBRARY_PATH=/opt/mqm/lib64`

+If you want to download the redist binaries without modifying postinstall.js after executing `npm install`, you can set the env var `MQIJS_DARWIN_REDIST` to enable it.

 #### Errors and warnings during build
 If you get an error message such as "gyp: No Xcode or CLT version detected" while